Help pages - Student guide to using NMIT Moodle

 The text editor in NMIT Moodle shows up whenever you are asked to submit substantive text within NMIT Moodle.
 Examples include the Description box in your personal profile, when you are adding a forum message or a glossary entry, using a wiki etc. The editor allows you to format your text using standard word processor tools.
 The editor enables you to do things like add pictures, link to web site, add color and formatting to your messages, spell check your messages, undo and redo, change your fonts, etc.

-The editor runs on Windows on Internet Explorer 7+, browser.
+The editor runs on Windows on Internet Explorer 7+, Firefox 2+.
+For Macintosh it runs on Firefox but NOT the Safari browser.

 Below is a screen shot of the editor showing some of the common commands.
 Simply type your text, select the section you want to format and click the appropriate icon on the editor tool bar.